 - Toddler Discipline for Every Age and Stage by Aubrey Hargis

-These two books are very helpful when getting started with a Montessori primary curriculum.
-It would be prudent to check them out before purchasing a lot of materials, making changes to your home environment, or developing a Montessori Homeschool Daily Rhythm.
-They will help you set goals and realistic expectations.
-Toddler Discipline is clear and concise, making it the perfect choice for a quick shelf reference.
+These two books are very helpful when getting started with a preschool and kindergarten homeschool curriculum.
+It would be prudent to check them out before purchasing a lot of materials, making changes to your home environment, or developing a daily rhythm.

 Practical Life